fossabot/blaze/README.md

 ## Build

-- By default, **blaze** is built against the Python 2.7 libraries.
+By default, **blaze** is built against the Python 2.7 libraries.
 In order to build for Python 3, switch to Python 3 features under [Cargo.toml](https://github.com/initbar/blaze/blob/master/src/Cargo.toml).
 Otherwise, building is as simple as running `make`:

 ```bash
 ~$ make
 ~$ make test # optional
 ```

-- To build using [docker](https://www.docker.com), use the [make](https://github.com/initbar/blaze/blob/master/Makefile) parameters below (once the build is finished, you'll see a link to https://file.io at the end of [docker log](https://docs.docker.com/engine/reference/commandline/logs) or STDOUT).
-  - make *docker-centos*
-  - make *docker-ubuntu*

 ## Usage